Effects of squared four-fermion operators of the Standard Model Effective Field Theory on meson mixing: Conclusions

 I have discussed effects of a generic heavy NP sector that are encoded in higher-dimensional operators.
 More exactly, I have calculated the renormalization by dimension-8 operators of double-insertions of dimension-6 operators, where the latter changes flavour number by one unit and the former by two units.
 At energy scales much below the characteristic scale of NP, the effects of double-insertions are constrained by meson mixing observables, which receive suppressed contributions from the SM, due to the GIM mechanism, that are precisely predicted in the case of many observables.
 The calculation here discussed provides the leading-order contribution to meson mixing in SMEFT when $|\Delta F| = 2$ tree-level effects and dimension-6 $|\Delta F| = 2$ operators generated at one-loop are absent or suppressed, and no GIM-like mechanism in the NP sector operates to eliminate the need for renormalization.

 The scope of SMEFT operators considered here extends to four-fermions of different chiralities, and to semi-leptonic operators.
-I have focused the phenomenological discussion on tops as the internal flavour in fermion loops, resulting in contributions proportional to the Yukawa coupling of the top.
-Given the level of experimental accuracy reached for meson mixing observables, even loop-suppressed double-insertions lead to meaningful and powerful bounds on NP, probing energy scales much beyond the reach of direct searches in colliders.
+I have focused the phenomenological discussion on tops as the internal flavour in fermionic loops, resulting in contributions proportional to the square of the Yukawa coupling of the top.
+Given the level of experimental accuracy reached for meson mixing observables, loop-suppressed double-insertions lead to meaningful and powerful bounds on NP, displayed in Tabs.~\ref{tab:summary_1} and \ref{tab:summary_2}, probing energy scales much beyond the reach of direct searches in colliders.